-Despite the presence of over half a million bridges in the United States, various high-profile structural incidents over the last decade have allowed for the perception that America "is experiencing a crisis with respect to deficient bridges," writes the Congressional Research Service (CRS).
-Without taking away from the tragedy experienced by specific communities, a 2018 report by the CRS states that "federal data do not substantiate this assertion."
+Despite over half a million bridges in the United States, various high-profile structural incidents over the last decade have allowed for the perception that America "is experiencing a crisis with respect to bridge condition," writes the Congressional Research Service (CRS).
+Without taking away from the tragedy experienced by specific communities, a 2020 report by the CRS states that "federal data do not substantiate this assertion."
 While politicians may debate what constitutes a crisis, bridges in need of serious repair exist across the country.

 WHAT IS AN ENDANGERED BRIDGE?

-Endangered is not an official U.S. government term.
+Endangered isn’t an official government term.
 The Federal Highway Administration rates bridges on a scale of zero to nine and labels them as good, fair, or poor.
-If you’re reading government reports from before 2018, you may also see the phrase structurally deficient instead of poor.
+In government reports before 2018, you may also see the phrase structurally deficient.

 Each component of a bridge is separately evaluated.
-If any of the parts is rated four or below, the bridge is listed in poor condition.
+If any of the parts is rated four or below, the bridge is listed as poor.

 ARE POOR BRIDGES SAFE?

-If you learn a bridge along your daily commute is rated as poor, you shouldn't be too alarmed.
-The CRS explains that "a bridge classified as structurally deficient is not necessarily unsafe, but may require the posting of a vehicle weight restriction.
+If you learn a bridge used on your daily commute is rated as poor, you shouldn't be too alarmed.
+The CRS explains that "a bridge classified poor…is not necessarily unsafe, but may require the posting of a vehicle weight restriction.
 When officials determine that a bridge is unsafe, they close it to traffic."
-Plus, federal law requires bridge inspections every 24 months to keep drivers safe.
+Federal law also requires bridge inspections every 24 months to keep drivers safe.

 WHAT POOR BRIDGES ARE NEAR ME?

-The raw data that makes up the annual bridge survey is provided to the public by the U.S. Department of Transportation (USDOT).
-As a result, you can check these public records to learn about the conditions of bridges near you.
+The raw data that makes up the annual bridge survey is published by the U.S. Department of Transportation (USDOT).
+As a result, you can check these public records to learn about the condition of bridges near you.